pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

  - Files written by Abaqus for allowing a restart (required every coupling iteration): *`CSM_TimeA.odb`*, *`CSM_TimeA.res`*, *`CSM_TimeA.mdl`*, *`CSM_TimeA.prt`*, *`CSM_TimeA.stt`*.
  - Output database file written by Abaqus called *`CSM_TimeA.odb`* and read by GetOutput (also needed for restart).
- - Output text file *`CSM_TimeASurfaceBOutput.dat`* containing displacements written by GetOutput and read by the solver-wrapper.
+ - Output text file *`CSM_TimeASurfaceBOutput.dat`* containing displacements written by GetOutput and read by the solver wrapper.
- - Input text file *`CSM_TimeASurfaceBCpu0Input.dat`* containing the loads written by the solver-wrapper and read by the USR.
+ - Input text file *`CSM_TimeASurfaceBCpu0Input.dat`* containing the loads written by the solver wrapper and read by the USR.

 ## Setting up a case: Abaqus input file (.inp)
 The Abaqus solver wrapper is configured to start from an input file which contains all necessary information for the calculation.
 This file should be located in the main directory.
 Its name should be specified in the JSON file via the parameter `input_file`.
 For the remainder of this section this file will be referred to as "base-file"